WHAT is Artmile International Collaborative Learning

 Global project spreading in the world

-Schools from 103 countries/regions have participated in the Artmile International Collaborative Learning project.
+Schools from more than 206 countries/regions have participated in the Artmile project.

 Argentina, Armenia, Australia, Austria, Azerbaijan, Belarus, Belgium, Belize, Bhutan, Brazil, Bulgaria, Cameroon, Canada, China, Costa Rica, Croatia, Cyprus, Czech Republic, Denmark, Ecuador, Egypt, Estonia, Ethiopia, Fiji, Finland, France, Germany, Ghana, Greece, Guatemala, Honduras, Hungary, Iceland, India, Indonesia, Iraq, Iran, Israel, Italy, Jamaica, Japan, Jordan, Kazakhstan, Kenya, Kyrgyzstan, Latvia, Lebanon, Lithuania, Madagascar, Malawi, Malaysia, Maldives, Malta, Marshall Islands, Mauritania, Mexico, Mongolia, Morocco, Mozambique, Myanmar, Namibia, Nepal, Netherlands, New Zealand, Nicaragua, Nigeria, Oman, Pakistan, Palestine, Panama, Paraguay, Peru, Philippines, Poland, Portugal, Qatar, Korea, Romania, Russia, Rwanda, Samoa, Saudi Arabia, Senegal, Singapore, Slovakia, Solomon Islands, Spain, Sri Lanka, Sweden, Switzerland, Syria, Tanzania, Taiwan, Thailand, Timor-Leste, Tonga, Turkey, Uganda, United Arab Emirates, United Kingdom, United States of America, Vietnam, Zambia, Zimbabwe